gordbot/datecalc/README.md

+# Business Day Calculator - datecalc

-# What does it do?
+## What does it do?

 Whenever you need to calculate some time in the future or the past or between two dates counting only business days, look no further.